solomonxie/cronpy/README.md

-# cronpy (Work in Progress)
+# Cronpy
-Cron Expression parser in Python, supports non-standard extended expressions.
+Parsing Cron Expression in Python, supports non-standard extended expressions.

-> This project is still being worked in progress.
+This is a standalone lib, no external dependencies needed.